 The Wingfoil Wave discipline is based on the performance of riding in waves and swell.
 Waves selection, power, variety, flow are just some of the judge criteria considered in waves.
-Using the power of the wing is allowed when surfing, except for air tricks, during which only one hand is allowed to grab from the leading edge handle.

 3.21.
 Big Air discipline

 The Wingfoil Big Air discipline has as a main focus to boost as high as possible and break the boundaries of the sport.
 The competition format may be more diverse than other disciplines and the wow and show factors are the main goal.